Definition of planet: Ongoing controversies

 Despite the IAU's declaration, a number of critics remain unconvinced.
 The definition is seen by some as arbitrary and confusing.
 A number of Pluto-as-planet proponents, in particular Alan Stern, head of NASA's New Horizons mission to Pluto, have circulated a petition among astronomers to alter the definition.
 Stern's claim is that, since less than 5 percent of astronomers voted for it, the decision was not representative of the entire astronomical community.
 Even with this controversy excluded, however, there remain several ambiguities in the definition.

 Clearing the neighbourhood

 One of the main points at issue is the precise meaning of "cleared the neighbourhood around its orbit".
-Alan Stern objects that "it is impossible and contrived to put a dividing line between dwarf planets and planets", and that since neither Earth, Mars, Jupiter, nor Neptune have entirely cleared their regions of debris, none could properly be considered planets under the IAU definition.
+Alan Stern objects that "it is impossible and contrived to put a dividing line between dwarf planets and planets", and that since neither Earth, Mars, Jupiter, nor Neptune have entirely cleared their regions of debris, none could properly be considered planets under the International Astronomical Union definition.